Kartaverse/lightwave-mcp/README.md

 ![Cursor MCP JSON](docs/images/cursor-mcp-json.png)

 The "Cursor Settings > Tools & MCPs > Installed MCP Servers" section should list a "lightwave-mcp" item.
-If you click on the title of the "lightwave-mcp" item, the invidiual tools are shown.
+If you click on the title of the "lightwave-mcp" item, the individual tools are shown.

 ![Cursor MCP JSON](docs/images/cursor-mcp-tools.png)